freezer333/nodeaddons/_posts/2016-08-17-c-addons-as-aws-lambda-functions.md

 ## What is AWS Lambda?
 Quoting directly from AWS,

-&gt; AWS Lambda is a compute service where you can upload your code to AWS Lambda and the service can run the code on your behalf using AWS infrastructure.
+> AWS Lambda is a compute service where you can upload your code to AWS Lambda and the service can run the code on your behalf using AWS infrastructure.
 After you upload your code and create what we call a Lambda function, AWS Lambda takes care of provisioning and managing the servers that you use to run the  code.
 You can use AWS Lambda as follows:

-&gt; - As an event-driven compute service where AWS Lambda runs your code in response to events, such as changes to data in an Amazon S3 bucket or an Amazon DynamoDB table.
+> - As an event-driven compute service where AWS Lambda runs your code in response to events, such as changes to data in an Amazon S3 bucket or an Amazon DynamoDB table.
-&gt; - As a compute service to run your code in response to HTTP requests using Amazon API Gateway or API calls made using AWS SDKs.
+> - As a compute service to run your code in response to HTTP requests using Amazon API Gateway or API calls made using AWS SDKs.

 Lambda is a cool platform, but it only supports a few languages - Java, Node.js, and Python.
 So... what if you want to expose some C++ code using Lambda?
 Well, you can certainly link Java to C++ libraries, and Python can do the same.
 In the Node.js world, the way we typically integrate C++ with JavaScript is through addons.
 Node.js C++ addons are compiled (native) Node.js modules which are directly callable from JavaScript as any other Node.js module.